 Elements XS using Nearmap imagery for asset management

 But it doesn’t stop there.
-Yucaipa Valley Water District has a large workforce of field crews, and using Nearmap imagery while in the field ensures that crews can correctly identify assets for work orders quickly as imagery with the latest changes are updated for all to see — minimising room for error.
+Yucaipa Valley Water District has a large workforce of field crews, and using Nearmap imagery while in the field ensures that crews can correctly identify assets for work orders quickly as imagery with the latest changes are updated for all to see — minimizing room for error.
 With an elevation change of over 3,000 feet in the district, correctly identifying assets — like hydrants and their expected pressure — is important for ongoing maintenance of public utilities.
 Field crews are often on the move, and with their iPads, they can access Nearmap’s most current high-resolution imagery via the ArcGIS Online app, equipping them with the latest data at their fingertips.

 iPads using ArcGIS Online with Nearmap imagery is standard for Yucaipa Valley Water District field crews

 The ability to use Nearmap imagery across multiple applications is a key driver for gaining value in any imagery subscription.
-This ensures consistency in the type of content being viewed and minimises the risk of misidentifying assets in the field.
+This ensures consistency in the type of content being viewed and minimizes the risk of misidentifying assets in the field.
 It also ensures consistency in communication as staff across all levels share a unified view of the world and stay informed of changes to operations, maintenance and project scope and requirements — simply by updating data layers.

 For Yucaipa Valley Water District, Nearmap imagery is leveraged across ArcMap, ArcGIS Pro, ArcGIS Online, MapBrowser and Elements XS through desktops, laptops and iPads.
-That’s value and versatility that keeps the organisation moving forward and transforming their workflows as they efficiently scale their maintenance and operations, remain flexible to change and ensure a high-level of data quality.
+That’s value and versatility that keeps the organization moving forward and transforming their workflows as they efficiently scale their maintenance and operations, remain flexible to change and ensure a high-level of data quality.